weweb-assets/ww-chat/AI.md

 Actions:

 -   `scrollToBottom`: Scrolls the message area to the bottom.
 Args: `smooth` (boolean, optional) - Whether to use smooth scrolling animation.
 Default: `false`
--   `clearMessages`: Clears all messages from the chat history
--   `addMessage`: Adds a new message to the chat.
-Args: message (object with text, senderId, and userName properties)

 Variables: